snorkilator/flyio-test-front-end/features.md

 ## Email

-* send email with contents of message to my email
+* send email with contents of message to my email: using [Mailtrap](https://api-docs.mailtrap.io/) to test smtp sending